CBCMusic/client-side-search-boilerplate/README.md

 - no images; all CSS is customizable so you can make it look however you want.

 ### Dependencies
 Underscore and jQuery.
-Underscore is used purely for `_.template()`, so it's easy to switch out if you had a different client-side templating language in mind. jQuery is used because, hey, it's frickin' handy and there's a fair bit of DOM manipulation done.
+Underscore is used purely for `_.template()`, so it's easy to switch out if you had a different client-side templating language in mind. jQuery is used because, hey, it's jQuery and there's a fair bit of DOM manipulation done.

 ### How to implement
 Load up the `index.html` file and see how it works, then edit the code and underscore templates.
 You'll almost certainly want to customize the CSS to make it fit into your site.
 This is kind of a hands-on script. :) But here's a few more details.